 Configure bucket permissions.
 By default, as owner of the bucket, you have read-write access to the bucket.
 To give access to other principals, see Using IAM permissions.

-Note the name of the bucket that you uploaded the binaries to.
-You need to use it later when you install SAP HANA.
+Note the name of the bucket and folder to which you uploaded the SAP binaries.
+You need to use them later when you install SAP HANA.

 Creating a VM with SAP HANA installed